shardsofblue/virginia-court-data/final-memo.md

 ## Next Steps

 ### Code Adjustments
-- Clean up existing R code for better utility and reproducibility
+- Clean up existing R code for better utility and reproducibility.
-- Tweak aggregation to add birthday, sex and offense date as differentiating factors
+- Tweak aggregation to add birthday, sex and offense date as differentiating factors.
-- Clean crime type fields and re-agregate
+- Clean crime type fields and re-agregate.

 ### Further Reporting and Analysis
-- Dive deeper into each county to look for outlier cases that may be skewing results
+- Dive deeper into each county to look for outlier cases that may be skewing results.
-- Analyze by crime type
+- Analyze by crime type.
-- More deeply analyze the Emerald journal's findings and the report from USSC (file FOIA for underlying data)
+- More deeply analyze the Emerald journal's findings and methodology and the report from USSC (file FOIA for underlying data).
-- Reach out to Herald reporters to discuss methodology
+- Reach out to Herald reporters to discuss methodology.
-- Compare rates of sentencing with census data on racial demographics for deeper context within counties
+- Compare rates of sentencing with census data on racial demographics for deeper context within counties.
-- Find especially interesting cases to use as anecdotes, then look more deeply into them and interview relevant parties (defendants, judges, prosecutors, etc.)
+- Find especially interesting cases to use as anecdotes, then look more deeply into them and interview relevant parties (defendants, judges, prosecutors, etc.).
 - Visit the locations to write first-hand descriptors of the areas in question
-- Examine how the disparity has changed over time statewide and in specific counties
+- Examine how the disparity has changed over time statewide and in specific counties.

 ### Verification and Fairness
-- Compare against the Emerald journal's findings
+- Compare against the Emerald journal's findings.
-- Speak with county clerks to ensure proper understanding of crime codes and crime descriptions, as needed
+- Speak with county clerks to ensure proper understanding of crime codes and crime descriptions, as needed.
-- Take special with any anecdotes to ensure they are representative and account for outstanding factors
+- Take special care with any anecdotes to ensure they are representative and account for outstanding factors.
-- Interview county prosecutors, judges, legal experts and county clerks to allow them to respond to my findings and provide alternate explanations besides racial bias
+- Interview county prosecutors, judges, legal experts and county clerks to allow them to respond to my findings and provide alternate explanations besides racial bias.

 ## Miscellaneous Process Notes
 - Initial exploratory analysis was done in PostgreSQL in _[analysis.sql](https://github.com/shardsofblue/virginia-court-data/blob/master/analysis.sql)_.
 - After aggregating the data by case as detailed above, I moved all analysis work to _[aggregate\_analysis.R](https://github.com/shardsofblue/virginia-court-data/blob/master/aggregate\_analysis.R)_.
 - Within the R analysis, I created a number of [histograms](https://github.com/shardsofblue/virginia-court-data/tree/master/bits_bobs/histograms/adjusted_sent_times_by_fips) to quickly overview adjusted sentence times across different locations.
 These ultimately went unused in the final analysis.
-- Similarly, I ran but did not ultimately make use of an analysis of the number of cases over time, including the creation of a line chart comparing the top five most disparate locations.
+- Similarly, I ran but did not ultimately make use of an analysis of the number of cases over time, including the creation of a [line chart](https://github.com/shardsofblue/virginia-court-data/tree/master/bits_bobs/line_charts/10k-num-cases.png) comparing the top five most disparate locations.
 - Many actions in the R file are commented out to allow re-running the entire file so the working environment can be recreated without View windows popping open or duplicate files being created.